daniospina9/CurrencyConverter/README.md

 - Run the project with the Run ▶️ button.

-- Or, if you prefer, download the app-debug.apk directly and run it on your own device.
+- Or, if you prefer, download the app-release-unsigned.apk directly and run it on your own device.

 ---